marksmccann/modality/README.md

 }
 ```
 #### Hide on Load
-If your modal is visible for a second before Modality can hide it for you, manually hide it with an inline style like so: *Modality will remove that style after initialization.*
+If your modal is visible for a second before Modality can hide it for you, manually hide it with an inline style. *Modality will remove that style after initialization.*
 ```html
 <div id="yourModalId" style="display:none;"></div>
 ```
 #### Example
-In case you want some help styling your modal, here is a simple example:
+In case you want some help styling your modal, here is a simple example.
 ```css
 .yourModalClass {
     background-color: #ffffff;